 Then you see how essentially different British Patronymic Surnames (coined 1100-1400) are from Scandinavian Frozen Patronymic Last Names (coined 1800-1900).

-- British Patronymic Surnames have 20-25 generations of unbroken male line with the name
+- English and Scottish Patronymic Surnames have 20-25 generations of unbroken male line with the name

 - Scandinavian Frozen Patronymic Last Names go back 4-6 generations at most